Simon Bird: Subsequent work

 In 2010, Bird created a BBC Three comedy panel show The King Is Dead, in which a well-known person is hypothetically killed off and a panel of three personalities go head-to-head in a series of satirical quiz rounds and challenges in their bid to replace them.
 He hosted alongside Nick Mohammed and Katy Wix.

-From 2011 to 2020 Bird starred in 6 series of Friday Night Dinner, a single-camera comedy written by Robert Popper and made by Big Talk Productions.
+From 2011 to 2020 Bird appeared in 6 series of Friday Night Dinner, a single-camera comedy written by Robert Popper and made by Big Talk Productions.
 Like The Inbetweeners it was named Best Sitcom at the Rose D'Or Festival.
 In 2021 Channel 4 released Friday Night Dinner: 10 Years And A Lovely Bit Of Squirrel, an anniversary special celebrating a decade of the hit sitcom.

 Bird returned to the character of Will McKenzie in The Inbetweeners Movie which was released on 17 August 2011.
 In 2014 he reprised the role in the second movie about the Inbetweeners, The Inbetweeners 2, which had the highest-grossing opening weekend of any film in the UK that year.

 In 2013 Bird co-created, co-wrote, and co-starred in Chickens, a sitcom about three men who remain in England during World War I. It premiered on Sky1 in summer 2013 and was nominated for Best Comedy at the 2014 Broadcast Awards.

 In 2017 he starred on the West End in The Philanthropist, directed by Simon Callow.
 In his review, The Telegraph's theatre critic Dominic Cavendish wrote "Callow has certainly struck gold with leading man Simon Bird...he delivers the goods by subtle, incremental means, the thespian equivalent of a 3D printer".

 Bird's debut stand-up show Debrief, recorded in an empty theatre, was released on All4 in 2022 and described by comedy website Chortle as "more like an experimental art-house movie than a stand-up special".

 Bird stars in a new Channel 4 sitcom Everyone Else Burns, produced by Jax Media and NBC Universal, which was released in 2023.
 Time Magazine called it "the funniest network sitcom in ages".